 Increased incidence of mental disorders in users of cannabis.

-It is found in the research that there is a high probability of people having mental disorders that could include anxiety, depressives, and psychotics, as was found out in individuals using cannabis.
+It is found in the research that there is a high probability of people having mental disorders that could include anxiety, depression, and psychosis, as was found out in individuals using cannabis.
 Cannabis does not bring an immediate cause of these disorders.
 Still, it is known to precipitate an underlying mental issue, especially in people who are the most susceptible to mental illnesses.

 The Effect of Chronic Cannabis Abuse